blakeblackshear/frigate/docs/docs/configuration/advanced.md

 ## Validating your config.yaml file updates

 When frigate starts up, it checks whether your config file is valid, and if it is not, the process exits.
-To minimize interruptions when updating your config, you have two options -- you can either leverage the config update API endpoint, or you can validate on the command line using the frigate docker container.
+To minimize interruptions when updating your config, you have three options -- you can edit the config via the WebUI which has built in validation, use the config API, or you can validate on the command line using the frigate docker container.

 ### Via API